On this webpage, you will find information and FAQs about COVID-19 vaccines (updated 7th April 2026).

 For the full criteria please refer to the Green Book.
 The criteria for additional doses of the COVID-19 vaccine in those aged 12 years and above can be found in Box 1, while criteria for additional doses of the COVID-19 vaccine in children aged 6 months to 11 years can be found in Box 2.

-Further information can be found via the links below:
+Further information can be found via the link below:

 Why getting vaccinated is important